- How to Successfully Claim TPD Insurance Cover

 The required documents typically include:

-• An accurately completed claim form
+- An accurately completed claim form

-• Medical assessments and doctor’s reports
+- Medical assessments and doctor’s reports

-• Information regarding your employment history, such as payslips, contracts of employment, and detailed position descriptions
+- Information regarding your employment history, such as payslips, contracts of employment, and detailed position descriptions

-Lodging the Claim
+Lodging a TPD Insurance Claim

-Next, you must lodge your claim with both the super fund and the insurance company.
+Next, you must lodge your claim with the super fund and the insurance company.
 This submission must also contain a letter explaining why you should have an approved claim.
 Failing to attach this letter is a common reason for denied claims.

 Follow up with the Insurance Company